TechDocsStudio/biel-docs/docs/customization/search-filters.md

 ---
 sidebar_position: 10
+description: Add category filters to the Biel.ai search widget to help users narrow results.
 ---

 # Search filters

-Search filters let users narrow down search results by category.
-Each filter maps a label to a URL pattern.
+Search filters let users narrow search results by category.
+Each filter maps a label to a URL pattern — when selected, only matching results appear.
-When a user selects a filter, only results whose URLs match that pattern appear.

 ![Search filters shown in the search widget](./images/search-filters.png)

 ## Configure filters

 :::important
-Only users with the **Administrator** or **Maintainer** role can configure project settings.
-For more details, see [Manage roles](../administration/roles.md).
+Only **Administrator** or **Maintainer** roles can manage projects.
+See [Manage roles](../administration/roles.md).
 :::

-1. Navigate to your project page.
+1. In the [Biel.ai dashboard](https://app.biel.ai), select your project.
-2. Click the **Settings** button.
+2. Go to **Settings** > **Search filters**.
-3. Scroll to the **Search filters** section.
-4. Add one or more filters.
+3. Add one or more filters.
 Each filter requires:
    - **Title:** The label shown in the widget (for example, `API`, `Guides`, `Blog`).
    - **Pattern:** A case-insensitive regular expression matched against result URLs.
 Use `\.` to match a literal dot and `.*` to match any characters.
 See [Pattern examples](#pattern-examples) for common use cases.
 5. Click **Save**.